gorcajo/demoapps/README.md

 - Industry standard applications.
 - Etc.

-I created a `docker-compose.yml` to make sure all the applications works correctly in a Kubernetes environment.
+I created a `docker-compose.yml` to make sure all the applications works correctly in a containerized environment.

 ## 2. Applications